qdm12/goshutdown/README.md

 - Hanging shutdowns when waiting for goroutines to complete
 - Exiting all goroutines at the same time when cancelling a shared `context.Context`, when a shutdown order should be needed
 - Waiting for all goroutines to finish using a single waitgroup `wg` with `wg.Wait()`
-- Waiting on multiple `done` signal channels where one could block other from being canceled
+- Waiting on multiple `done` signal channels where one could block others from being canceled

 I decided to write this library to ease the task in all `main.go`'s `main()` functions.